HL7-DaVinci/plan-net_client/README.md

 ### Docker Container

 If you prefer, you can also build the client application within a Docker container.
-When you run the docker container, it will indicate the local port that should be used to access the client.
+When you run the Docker container, it will indicate the local port that should be used to access the client.

 ```sh
 git clone https://github.com/FHIR/davinci-pdex-plan-net